 No Admission Tests or Interviews needed (Thumb Rule)

-It may surprise you that German universities usually select their applicants based on their written application only.
-This means that there are almost no entrance examinations or personal interviews to get into German universities.
+You may be surprised to learn that German universities usually select applicants on the basis of their written application alone.
+This means that in most cases there are no entrance exams or personal interviews required for admission.

 Some highly demanded universities